Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

     Click this menu entry to take over automatically cash payments registered in the cash book.
 The *Cash book takeover* window is displayed, see [Cash book takeover](#cash-book-takeover).

   - *Bank data takeover*
     Click this menu entry to take over bank and payment details registered in the *Payment processing* module.
 The *Bank data synchronizing* window is displayed, see [Bank data takeover](#bank-data-takeover).
+This function is no longer supported and, therefore, it is not described.

   - ![Lock](../../Assets/Icons/Lock02.png "[Lock]") *Process*
     Click this menu entry to process several postings simultaneously.
 The *Process postings* window is displayed, see [Process](#process).